 Grant's Woods Nature Reserve

 This Nature Reserve is an ideal spot for a hike, and also a perfect setting for family, engagement and other photos.
 For group photos, we ask that the photographer let us know the date and time to ensure we don't run into a conflict.
 Our parking area can fill up quickly!
 A donation to help protect the forest is appreciated.
+We ask that people do not touch the Fargo truck - that includes getting into the truck, opening the hood, standing on the roof.
+These seemingly minor actions degrade the truck over time, and it is not safe.

 *Note that we are not accepting community room bookings during the pandemic* The Grant's Woods Conservation Centre has a community room with space for a maximum of 15 people around our moveable tables.
 We have a projector & screen which can be reserved, a large white board and an accessible washroom and kitchen.
 Please contact our Administrative Assistant (firstname.lastname@example.org) for questions and to book.